Jrap-bit/Jrap-bit/README.md

 ![Header](./github-header-image.png)
-### <div align="left">👨‍💻 Final-year B.Tech student, fueled by curiosity and caffeine!</div>
+### <div align="left">👨‍💼 Product Manager with a passion for building impactful security solutions!</div>

+🔐 Former IBM APM, led integrations for QRadar SIEM with top-tier cybersecurity vendors.

-🔐 Cybersecurity and Networking enthusiast, decoding digital puzzles.
+⚙️ Cybersecurity and SIEM enthusiast, bridging gaps between customers and technology.

-🐍 Python and C++ aficionado, crafting elegant solutions.
+🐍 Python & C++ practitioner, automating and enhancing security workflows.

 🌐 Web development hobbyist, turning code into captivating interfaces.

 🎨 Adobe Photoshop and Illustrator apprentice, painting pixels with precision.

 📝 Creative writer in the making, penning tales of tech and imagination.